 Persons who intend to invest in a company in the course of an IPO are entitled to rely on the information set out in the prospectus, which has to be published for the public offer of the relevant securities.
-The prospectus must contain all information which, according to the particular nature of the issuer and of the securities offered to the public or admitted to trading is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses, and prospects of the issuer and of the rights attaching to the securities.
+The prospectus must contain all information that, according to the particular nature of the issuer and of the securities offered to the public or admitted to trading, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses, and prospects of the issuer and of the rights attaching to the securities.
 The information must be presented in an easily analysable and comprehensible form.
-The exact rules on the content and approval of a prospectus will depend on the regime that applies under the Prospectus Law as discussed in question 5.
+The exact rules on the content and approval of a prospectus depend on the regime that applies under the Prospectus Law.